 To get to Aswan, plan on taking a late afternoon or early evening flight.
 Nonstop flight time is one and a half hours.
 We recommend flying this evening in order to give yourself a full day for sightseeing tomorrow.

 Once in Aswan, check into your hotel.
-On the Egypt itinerary, you will spend 3 nights in Aswan.
+On this Egypt itinerary, you will spend 3 nights in Aswan.

 Where to Stay in Aswan